Jubilee Hills Byelection: Ramchander Rao Backs BJP Win

 BJP Rajya Sabha MP and OBC Morcha president Dr K. Laxman, addressing the gathering, claimed that Congress was facing certain defeat and venting its frustration at the BJP.
 He accused both Congress and BRS of stalling Telangana’s progress by failing to deliver on promises such as farm loan waivers, job creation and women’s welfare.

-He said the Modi government had sanctioned over Rs.12 lakh crore to Telangana for infrastructure, roads, railways and education, and declared that only a “double-engine BJP government” could guarantee lasting development.
+He said the Modi government had sanctioned over `12 lakh crore to Telangana for infrastructure, roads, railways and education, and declared that only a “double-engine BJP government” could guarantee lasting development.